News and Events

 The Texas A&M University System Board of Regents recently designated 10 agency service, extension or research professionals within the A&M System as Regents Fellows.

-Dean L. Schneider, Co-Director of the Gulf Coast Regional Manufacturing Center of the Clean Energy Smart Manufacturing Innovation Institute, housed within the Texas A&M Energy Institute, was recently awarded the Regents Fellow Service Award and named a Regents Fellow by the Texas A&M University System Board of Regents.
+Dean L. Schneider, Co-Director of the Southern Regional Manufacturing Center of the Clean Energy Smart Manufacturing Innovation Institute, housed within the Texas A&M Energy Institute, was recently awarded the Regents Fellow Service Award and named a Regents Fellow by the Texas A&M University System Board of Regents.

 “Dr. Schneider is a model of servant leadership and consistently demonstrates his commitment to serving others,” said Dr. Dimitris Lagoudas, TEES deputy director and associate vice chancellor for engineering research, in his nomination letter.
 “His sustained contributions to the mission of TEES makes him an exemplary asset to our agency providing extension in research to the citizens, both private and corporate, of the state of Texas.”